tidepool-org/coastline/docs/README.md

  * The redirect URI is the URL within your application that will receive the OAuth2 credentials.

 * Scopes available:
-  * Select the “Request upload of data on behalf” scope ....
+  * Requests uploading of data on behalf
-  * Select the “Request viewing of data” scope ....
+  * Requests viewing of data on behalf

 # The First Leg

-First, direct your user to ``http://localhost:8009/oauth/v1/authorize`` through a ``GET`` request with the following parameters:
+First, direct your user to ``http://localhost:8009/oauth/authorize`` through a ``GET`` request with the following parameters:

 ## Parameters: